 Which is the Relativistic expression for time dilation between two observers and one of the major discoveries of the twentieth century.

 Cartesian Geometry is simple for mathematicians but horribly complicated for people who do not like maths.
-What Descartes discovered is that the positions and lengths of objects can be represented by their displacements within a three dimensional coordinate system.
+What Descartes, also known as "Cartesius", discovered is that the positions and lengths of objects can be represented by their displacements within a three dimensional coordinate system.
 The bottom of the red line below would be given the coordinates X1,Y1,Z1 and the top would have coordinates X2,Y2,Z2.

 The length of the line is then: